SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 You don’t know what environment you may find yourself in.
 Woods?
 Coastal?
 Mountains?
 Desert?
 In order to prepare to navigate in any setting, these are the TSA-approved survival kit basics:

-• GPS with maps chip – Make sure it is charged.
+- GPS with a map chip: Make sure it is charged.

 Diet

-• Metal cup – During a prolonged survival situation, you may need to boil water, whether to purify water for drinking or cleaning, or for food preparation.
-Make sure to include a metal cup which can be heated over a fire, such as stainless steel or titanium.
+- Metal cup: During a prolonged survival situation, you may need to boil water, whether to purify water for drinking, cleaning, or food preparation.
+Make sure to include a metal cup that can be heated over a fire, such as stainless steel or titanium.

 Health

-• First aid kit – Include all the basics like Band-Aids, gauze, etc.
+- First aid kit: include all the basics like bandages, gauze, etc.

 Survival